akshayjshah/blog/posts/language-use-on-github.md

 Like any analysis project, this one comes with a few caveats:

-* GitHub pushes aren't a perfect measure of activity.
+* Github pushes aren't a perfect measure of activity.
 Then again, neither are commits, lines of code changed, or anything else I've heard of.
-* This data only considers public projects on GitHub, many of which are open source.
+* This data only considers public projects on Github, many of which are open source.
 Open-source programmers, and projects, may behave quite differently from their closed-source counterparts.
 * Correlation isn't causation.